Cannon-Cloud/Guardrails-Before-the-Fall/README.md

 - **NonCommercial** — You may not use the material for commercial purposes
 - **ShareAlike** — If you remix or build upon the material, you must distribute under the same license

-For commercial licensing inquiries, contact: clarence@simplysubscribe.com
+For commercial licensing inquiries, contact: Clarence.Cannon@colorado.edu

 ## Acknowledgments